EmeryCSI/CSI-244F24_IA1_JavaScript-Review/README.md

 3. Write a function `printPersonInfo` that takes an object with properties `name`, `age`, and `occupation`.
 Use object destructuring in the function parameter to extract these properties, and provide a default value of "Unknown" for `occupation`.

-4. Create two arrays: `fruits1` with elements "apple" and "banana", and `fruits2` with elements "cherry" and "date".
-Use the spread operator to create a new array `allFruits` that combines both arrays.

-5. Write a function `max` that finds the maximum number from a list of arguments.
-Use the rest operator to gather all arguments into an array, then use the spread operator with `Math.max` to find the maximum value.

 After completing these exercises, commit your changes: